satansdeer/satansdeer.github.com/_posts/2017-09-30-top-10-most-important-skills.markdown

 Meet designer Paul, and developer Marco.
 They work on a website for _CheapBargainMart.com_ online store.

-Paul created design for exit intent popup.
+Paul created a design for exit intent popup.
 It would capture visitors that didn’t buy anything from the store.
 He didn’t know that they already had a very similar popup implemented earlier and he could reuse parts of it.

 Marco knew about that other popup, but __assumed__ that Paul created the new design from scratch for a reason.